-We have followed the 2019 HM Government Environmental Reporting Guidelines.
-We have also used the GHG Reporting Protocol - Corporate Standard and have used the 2021 UK Government's Conversion Factors for Company Reporting.
+We have followed the HM Government Environmental Reporting Guidelines issued in March 2019.
+We have also used the GHG Reporting Protocol - Corporate Standard and the 2021 UK Government's Conversion Factors for Company Reporting.

 Intensity ratio

 The chosen intensity measurement ratio is Metric tonnes CO2e per student.